ngryan3/RyanBrand/README.md

 When logged in, a user can logout at any time using the button in the header.

 ### Overview of Routes:

+/images/:name/ - POST
+This route posts an image to our Cloudinary server.
+It also inserts the image id url and product name into our mongoDB server as well.
+It expects an image path (and name given in the url).
+It returns the image information on success, and returns 400 on error.

+/images/:name - GET
+Returns the image under given.
+Returns the requested image on success, and 500 on failure.
+The other image get route is not currently used.

 /users/login/ - POST
 This route expects a username and password field to be sent in the body.
 It is used for regular user login.
 It finds a user by user password.
 What is expected to be returned is the current user's user id.
 Ther user is expected to be logged in after.
 This route should catch a 400 error.